ChetanTayal138/Model-Deployment/README.md

                     conda --version

-3. Generally if you wanted to create a new conda environment with python-3.7, flask and tensorflow you could use the following command.

-                    conda create -n 'your-env-name' python=3.7 tensorflow flask
+3. Generally if you wanted to create a new conda environment with python-3.7, flask and tensorflow you could use the following command `conda create -n 'your-env-name' python=3.7 tensorflow flask`.
 Another way is to make use of a yaml file which will create the environment for you.
 It uses the dependencies mentioned in the yaml file to create the environment.
 The `environment.yaml` file in this repository corresponds to this configuration file.
 Run the following command to create the environment.

-                    conda env create -f environment.yaml
+                    conda env create -f environment.yml

 4. Activate the conda environment using